ethercreative/docski/docs/index.md

 - `level` - The level of the heading (1-3)

 #### `docs`
 An iterable object of all the docs that Docski is rendering.
-Key is the handle of the docs in the `repo` config object converted to title case, the value is the original handle.
+It is identical to your `repos` config object.

 #### `repo`
 The repo object from your config file, including `handle`.